mollybrothers/sir_spreading/README.md

 Flowcell: FLO-MIN106 / Kit: SQK-LSK109 + EXP-NBD104 / N50: 10.6kb / Yield: 16Gb

 ## 210304_Amanita (megalodon v2.2.10)
 Definitely see methylation here, but appears much more slowly (barely anything by time 90min) than with 210208_Rescue.
-Perhaps because I'm using a different strain...perhaps because of variability.
-Might stick with JRY13114 for time course experiments with EcoGII.
+Perhaps because I'm using a different strain...perhaps because of variability, perhaps because of culture density (these were at a higher OD when I started the experiment than 210208_Rescue).
+210310_Russula, which uses JRY13114 like 210208_Rescue, was also taken at a higher culture density than 210208_Rescue and also seems to have slower kinetics.
 ### Strains:
 + JRY13134 (_sir3-8-EcoGII_) - 0min: barcode07
 + JRY13134 (_sir3-8-EcoGII_) - 15min: barcode08